 Medical attention must be sought for any feverish illness experienced whilst travelling or on your return home.

-Chikungunya fever is caused by a virus, spread by the Aedes species of mosquito which predominantly bite during the day.
+Chikungunya is spread by the Aedes species of mosquito which predominantly bite during the day.
 These mosquitoes also transmit Dengue fever, Zika virus and Yellow Fever.

-Chikungunya is widespread and is currently reported in > 100 countries in Africa, Asia, North, South and Central America, the Caribbean and Pacific islands.
-Outbreaks are common and often occur after the rainy seasons when mosquitoes breed more actively.
-Localised outbreaks in Italy and France have occurred in recent years but the infection has not become established in Europe.
+Chikungunya fever is currently reported in more than 100 countries in Africa, Asia, North, South and Central America, the Caribbean and Pacific islands.
+Cases have also occasionally occurred in Italy and France but the infection has not become fully established in Europe.

-Symptoms start 1-12 days after the mosquito bite.
-A high fever is usually accompanied by intense joint pains.
+Symptoms start 1 to 12 days after the mosquito bite.
+A high fever is often accompanied by intense joint pains.
 A rash, headache, fatigue, nausea and muscle pains may also occur.
 The illness usually resolves over a few days and serious complications are uncommon.
-However a proportion of people are left with ongoing joint pains/swelling which may continue for weeks – years.
+However a proportion of people are left with ongoing joint pains ors welling which may continue for weeks to years.

-There is no specific anti-viral treatment for chikungunya virus infection.
-Symptoms like fever, joint pain and headache can be treated symptomatically.
+There is no specific treatment for chikungunya virus infection.
+Symptoms like fever, joint pain and headache can be treated with painkillers.
 Ongoing joint pains often need anti-inflammatory medications and may need assessment by a joint specialist.